 - Single women or men who do not have any living children (biological or adopted).

-The access criteria includes,
+The access criteria for IVF on NHS includes:

 - The BMI of the female partner must be above 19 and below 30